SunGajiwala/SunGajiwala/README.md

 <div>

-### 💼 About Me:

-🔭 I'm currently working as a Data Analyst at K P Sanghvi Inc, where I specialize in building efficient and scalable ETL pipelines using a combination of Microsoft Azure Services, Python, and SQL.

-🌱 Passionate about data-driven decision making, I'm constantly exploring new technologies and methodologies to improve data processing and analytics.

-👯 I'm keen on collaborating on projects involving Big Data, Cloud Computing, and Machine Learning.
+I'm currently working as a Data Analyst at K P Sanghvi Inc, where I specialize in building efficient and scalable ETL pipelines using a combination of Microsoft Azure Services, Python, and SQL.
+Passionate about data-driven decision making, I'm constantly exploring new technologies and methodologies to improve data processing and analytics.
+I'm keen on collaborating on projects involving Big Data, Cloud Computing, and Machine Learning.

-🎓 Always learning, always growing!
+Always learning, always growing!

 ### 🛠️ Languages and Tools :
 </div>